furicle/WOTBlitz-Named-Camo/README.markdown

 Note images are the vanilla versions of the tanks, without special camo.
 If anyone has a complete set of high quality thumbnail links to the special camo versions, please let me know!

 ### Complete Name Replacement Legendary Camo
+One tank, different name when it puts on the paint
 #### Tier Ten
   | Icon                                                                                                                      | Image                                                                                                                                                                                                                       | Before            | Before 4.3      | Now             |
   | ---                                                                                                                       | ---                                                                                                                                                                                                                         | ---               | ---             | ---             |